 The hidden cost of delayed equipment maintenance runs far deeper than most operators realise.
 It shows up in higher repair bills, failed compliance checks, reduced machine performance, and the slow erosion of your reputation in the eyes of customers and regulators alike.
 A machine that could have been cleaned for a few hundred dollars ends up costing thousands in repairs, downtime, and lost revenue.

 Reactive cleaning by responding only when something breaks or gets flagged always costs more than a proactive schedule.
-Emergency callouts, expedited part replacements, and the reputational fallout of a public-facing asset that is visibly neglected: these are costs that a structured cleaning schedule eliminates.
+Emergency callouts, expedited part replacements, and the reputational fallout of a visibly neglected public-facing asset are costs that a structured cleaning schedule eliminates.
+It is what separates businesses that manage their assets well from those that repeatedly manage crises.

 Sign 1: Visible Grime, Residue, or Odour on Equipment Surfaces